hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/indy-did-networks.md

             </td>
             <td>
-                Initial group proposed.
-Feel free to comment on changes to that group, and I'll update the PR.
+                First draft of networks based on issue #3.
+I will setup an indy resolver service based on this structure for further discussions.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-11-14 18:01:07 +0000 UTC
+        Created At 2023-12-15 18:02:37 +0000 UTC
     </div>
 </div>